LennartH/advent-of-code/2024/day-04_ceres-search/README.md

 - Use latest template version
   - Takes **~0.25s** to run, which will be the overall baseline
-  - Running part 1 alone takes _~0.2s_ and part 2 _~0.08s_, looks like I was wrong about where the performance gains are
+  - Running part 1 alone takes _~0.2s_ and part 2 _~0.08s_, looks like I was wrong about where potential performance gains are
--

 #### Stats